'Keeping a piece of England's history alive'

 “Tosteins fitz Rou-le-Blanc out non, Al Bec en Caux aveit meison.”

-“Turstain fils de Rou le Blanc eut pour nom, au Bec-en-Caux avait maison.”
+“Turstain fils de Rou le Blanc eut pour nom, au Bec-en-Caux avait maison.” (modern French)

 “Turstin FitzRou the White was his name, had home at Bec-en-Caux.” (modern English)